Skip to main content

 }'

-The model argument in your request must match the --served-model-name flag in start_command.
-A mismatch returns a 400 error from the API.
+The model argument in your request must match the --served-model-name flag in start_command, or the API returns a 400.

-Any code that works with the OpenAI SDK works with your deployment.
-Point the base_url at your model’s endpoint and set the model field to match --served-model-name.
-To route traffic from a third-party OpenAI-compatible gateway, see External LLM gateways.
-The model value the gateway sends must match --served-model-name in start_command.
+Any code that works with the OpenAI SDK works with your deployment: point base_url at your model’s endpoint.
+To route traffic through a third-party OpenAI-compatible gateway, see External LLM gateways.

 Run a production inference server

 This deployment is a template for productionizing open-source LLMs from Hugging Face, not just a one-time demo.
 Baseten runs vLLM as a managed server with health checks, autoscaling, and BDN-cached weights, and exposes an OpenAI-compatible API your existing clients can call without changes.
 Two vLLM features in the start_command speed up inference at scale.
 EAGLE3 speculative decoding runs a small draft model alongside the main model and accepts matching token predictions, cutting decode latency by roughly 30–40% on most LLM workloads.
 Prefix caching reuses the KV cache when requests share a prompt prefix, such as a system prompt, RAG context, or multi-turn history, which can cut time-to-first-token by an order of magnitude on chat and retrieval workloads.
-Point the config at any compatible Hugging Face checkpoint, adjust --served-model-name and hardware sizing, and redeploy.
 The same pattern works across model families: BDN handles weight delivery, vLLM serves the model, and Baseten handles replicas, routing, and monitoring in production.

 Next steps